HubTurbo/addressbook/docs/CloudSimulation.md

 - Maintains the API count of the current session
   - Similar to GitHub (authenticated), it has an API limit of 5000 by default, and resets at every hour's mark
   - The reset is based on a `TickingTimer` running in the background i.e. the reset is run after a given time delay
-- Responses are returned as `RawCloudResponse`
+- Responses are returned as `RemoteResponse`
   - ALWAYS (almost) contains the rate limit information. e.g. rate limit remaining and its next reset time
     - The only time it doesn't is if there is an `internal server error` (500)
   - ALWAYS contains the response code that indicates the status of the request.
 This response code is similar to its respective HTTP status code